Willie Doyle

-William Joseph Gabriel Doyle, (3 March 1873 – 16 August 1917) was an Irish Catholic priest who was killed in action while serving as a military chaplain to the Royal Dublin Fusiliers during the First World War.
+William Joseph Gabriel Doyle, SJ (3 March 1873 – 16 August 1917) was an Irish Jesuit priest killed in action while serving as a military chaplain to the Royal Dublin Fusiliers during the First World War.
 He is a candidate for sainthood in the Catholic Church.

 Early life

 Doyle was born in Dalkey, Ireland, the youngest of seven children of Hugh and Christine Doyle (née Byrne).
 He was educated at Ratcliffe College, a Catholic boarding school in Leicester, England.

 Religious life

 After reading St. Alphonsus' book Instructions and Consideration on the Religious State he was inspired to enter the priesthood.
 In March 1891, he entered the Society of Jesus (Jesuits) in Ireland.
 He then entered St Stanislaus Tullabeg College.
 Having completed his novitiate, for his regency he was assigned to teach: he taught at Belvedere College, Dublin, and at Clongowes Wood College, County Kildare, between 1894 and 1898.
 He then studied philosophy at Collège Saint-Augustin in Enghien, Belgium, and Stonyhurst College, England.
 From 1904 to 1907, he studied theology at Milltown College (a Jesuit community) and University College Dublin.

 He was ordained a Catholic priest on 28 July 1907.
 He then undertook his tertianship at Drongen Abbey, Tronchiennes, Belgium.
 He took his final vows on 2 February 1909.
 From 1909 until 1915 he served on the Jesuit mission team, travelling around Ireland and Britain preaching parish missions and conducting retreats.
 In 1914 he was involved in the foundation of a Colettine Poor Clares monastery in Cork.
 He was an early member of the Pioneer Total Abstinence Association and had been considered a future leader of the organisation by its founder, Fr James Cullen.